 8. If you were to work in a team, what kind of people would you hire?

-Sales is no longer a one-man-show.
-While some organizations emphasize more on collaboration than others, a candidate who is not a team player may be giving off red flags.
-This question will help gauge his experience in building, leading & managing successful sales teams.
-It will test the candidate’s knowledge & experience about the essential skillsets, roles, and people needed in a team to achieve sales targets.
+Sales is no longer a solitary endeavor, and teamwork is important in many organizations.
+A candidate who is not a team player may raise concerns.
+This question helps evaluate their experience in building, leading, and managing successful sales teams.
+It tests their knowledge and experience in identifying the essential skill sets, roles, and individuals required to form a cohesive team that can achieve sales targets.

-9. What measures would you resort to, to empower your team & motivate them?
+9. What measures would you resort to in order to empower and motivate your team?

-This question explores the individual’s ability to don the leadership hat.
-This question lets you gauge their ability to take on managerial positions and lead from the front.
-This allows you to test the candidate’s ability, as a leader, to make use of monetary and non-monetary tactics to motivate the team to push and put forward their best efforts.
-An essential part of team performance is how the leader empowers the team to learn, grow and achieve their individual & team goals.
+This question explores the candidate's ability to take on a leadership role.
+It allows you to gauge their potential as a manager and their approach to motivating and empowering a team.
+Look for their understanding of both monetary and non-monetary tactics to inspire the team to give their best effort.
+A crucial aspect of team performance is how a leader empowers team members to learn, grow, and achieve individual and collective goals.

 e.
 Concluding Questions

 10. Do you have any questions for us?

 A good salesperson is always curious and open to learning.
 This question allows candidates to display their curiosity and assess their ability to ask relevant questions.
 In sales, asking the right questions is crucial for understanding customer pain points and presenting your product as the ultimate solution.
 A strong candidate can utilize this opportunity to ask questions about the challenges your organization faces and how their hiring can contribute to solving those challenges.